ifmeorg/ifme/README.md

 rvm gemset pristine
 ```

-On Windows, you may encounter an error like "SSL_connect returned=1 errno=0 state=SSLv3 read server certificate B: certificate verify failed".
-If this happens, download the CURL CA bundle from http://curl.haxx.se/ca/cacert.pem and set the environment variable SSL_CERT_FILE to point to it.
+On Windows, you may encounter an error like `SSL_connect returned=1 errno=0 state=SSLv3 read server certificate B: certificate verify failed`.
+If this happens, download the [CURL CA bundle](http://curl.haxx.se/ca/cacert.pem) and set the environment variable `SSL_CERT_FILE` to point to it.

+### Setting up Postgres

-Time to set up a Postgres user:
+Time to set up a Postgres user!

 ```
 sudo su - postgres